-The key elements of HSNi's compensation program are base salary, short-term incentive compensation in the form of annual bonuses and long-term incentive compensation in the form of equity awards and performance cash.
 The compensation program also includes some minor perquisites and benefits but these are not significant elements of compensation.
 Each of the different elements of compensation is designed to achieve certain objectives.
 The following table outlines our objectives for each of the principal components of executive compensation:

-Compensation Element Form Fixed or Variable Objectives Base Salary Cash Fixed Serves as attraction and retention tool Short-Term Incentive Compensation Cash Variable Serves as attraction and retention tool Rewards individual performance and achievement of annual operating plan Aligns interests with shareholders Long-Term Incentive Compensation Equity and Cash Variable Serves as attraction and retention tool Rewards long-term performance Aligns interests with shareholders
+2015 Compensation Element Form Fixed or Variable Objectives Base Salary Cash Fixed Serves as attraction and retention tool Short-Term Incentive Compensation Cash Variable Serves as attraction and retention tool Rewards individual performance and achievement of annual operating plan Aligns interests with shareholders Long-Term Incentive Compensation Equity and Cash Variable Serves as attraction and retention tool Rewards long-term performance Aligns interests with shareholders